 are NOT about Homosexuality.

-Even the most vocal anti-gay evangelical scholars like Dr. Robert Gagnon of Pittsburgh Theological Seminary, admit that the Holiness Code in Leviticus 18:22 & 20:13 does not address the issue of committed, faithful, non-cultic sexual relationships between men.
+Even the leading anti-gay evangelical scholar, Dr. Robert Gagnon of Pittsburgh Theological Seminary, admits that the Holiness Code in Leviticus 18:22 & 20:13 does not address the issue of gay relationships or marriage.

 There is no logical analogy between ancient cult prostitutes who worshiped the fertility goddess and modern gay men and lesbians.
 Leviticus 18:22 & 20:13 are God's prohibition of shrine prostitution, not homosexuality.